Run a highly available SharePoint Server 2016 farm in Azure

-The domain-level service accounts used to run SharePoint Server 2016 require Windows Server AD domain controllers for domain-join and authentication processes.
-Azure Active Directory Domain Services can't be used for this purpose.
-To extend the Windows Server AD identity infrastructure already in place in the intranet, this architecture uses two Windows Server AD replica domain controllers of an existing on-premises Windows Server AD forest.
+The domain-level service accounts used to run SharePoint Server 2016 require Windows Server AD domain controllers or Azure Active Directory Domain Services for domain-join and authentication processes.
+However, to extend the Windows Server AD identity infrastructure already in place in the intranet, this particular architecture uses two VMs as Windows Server AD replica domain controllers of an existing on-premises Windows Server AD forest.

 In addition, it's always wise to plan for security hardening.
 Other recommendations include:

 - Add rules to NSGs to isolate subnets and roles.